jpedrofreitas7/getdata-project/CodeBook.md

 * activity (Activity label.)

 ### Continuous Variables

-1. Features are normalized and bounded within [-1,1].
-2. Each feature vector is a row on the text file.
-3. Average of each variable for each activity and each subject.

 * tbodyaccmeanx, tbodyaccmeany, tbodyaccmeanz, tbodyaccstdx, tbodyaccstdy, tbodyaccstdz,
 * tgravityaccmeanx, tgravityaccmeany, tgravityaccmeanz, tgravityaccstdx, tgravityaccstdy, tgravityaccstdz,